Best treadmills for indoor running and walking workouts 2024

 Reasons to avoid

-The Peloton Tread is easily the best treadmill for most home workouts.
-The equipment is easy to use and nicer to look at than most treadmills, plus it comes with a large, 23.8-inch touchscreen display for your workout stats and virtual classes.
+The Peloton Tread is easily the best treadmill for guided home workouts.
+The equipment is easy to use and nicer to look at than most treadmills, plus it comes with a large, 23.8-inch touchscreen display for your workout stats and Peloton's engaging virtual classes.

 The main downside is that to get the most from this premium machine, you also need to take out a Peloton All Access Membership, which will set you back $44 per month, although that does cover multiple users, so everyone at home can use it.

 However, all's not wasted if you choose to stop your membership.
-Unlike some smart home gym equipment, you can continue to use the Peloton Tread if you cancel your subscription in the Just Run mode, which turns the Tread into a more standard treadmill experience.
+You can continue to use the Peloton Tread if you cancel your subscription in the Just Run mode, and the hardware is impressive with a high top speed and powerful motor.
+I found the open front also made it feel more comfortable to run at faster speeds without worrying about clipping the console.

 If this isn't quite hitting the spot for you, we've also tested the Peloton Tread+ — the brand's larger, much more expensive treadmill.
 The experience isn't radically different, but you get a more immersive display, better speakers, increased incline, and a longer slatted running surface.